alexharv074/terraform-unit-testing-poc/README.md

 aws_instance.this
   with instance_count 0
-    should have be an empty list
+    should be an empty list
+  with instance_count 1
     with no EBS volumes
       should have AMI ami-08589eca6dcc9b39c
       should have instance_type t2.micro
-  with two EBS volumes
+      should have user_data with just the shebang line with two EBS volumes
+      EBS volumes with no block_device
+        should raise an error
+      EBS volumes with no mount_point
+        should raise an error
+      minimal working with 2 EBS volumes
+        ebs_block_device should have an attribute iops from the provider volume_size should be null
+      with an unknown EBS volume option
+        unknown attributes passed to ebs_block_device will be ignored unless their method is called
+      complete with 2 EBS volumes
         should have an ebs_block_device list
         should have two ebs_block_devices
         device_name 0 should be /dev/sdg
         user_data
           should have a mkfs line
           should have a mkdir line
           should have a mount line

-Finished in 8 seconds (files took 0.18005 seconds to load) 9 examples, 0 failures
+Finished in 13.78 seconds (files took 0.18085 seconds to load) 15 examples, 0 failures
 ```

 The suite is in [./spec/aws_ec2_instance_spec.rb](./spec/aws_ec2_instance_spec.rb).
 Supporting Ruby code is in [./spec/spec_helper.rb](./spec/spec_helper.rb).